shkhln/linuxulator-steam-utils/README.md

 A set of workarounds for running the Linux Steam client under the FreeBSD (13.2+) Linux emulation layer.

+Nvidia GPU is highly recommended, Intel might work and *don't even bother with AMD*.
 For the list of tested Linux games see the [compatibility](https://github.com/shkhln/linuxulator-steam-utils/wiki/Compatibility) page in the wiki.

 ## Limitations

 1. Sandbox is disabled for the web browser component.
 1. No controller input, no streaming, no VR.
-1. Valve Anti-Cheat doesn't work with FreeBSD < 13, other than that it's largely untested.
+1. Valve Anti-Cheat is untested.
 1. No Linux Proton at the moment.

 ## Setup